Installing Firedrake

 $ export $(python3 firedrake-configure --show-env)

-At a minimum this will set the following variables:
+Which at a minimum will set the following variables:

 CC=mpicc CXX=mpicxx PETSC_DIR=/path/to/petsc PETSC_ARCH=arch-firedrake-{default,complex} HDF5_MPI=ON